 Trust us, you're not alone.
 Many students come from interstate or even overseas as International Students!
 If you live outside of Victoria but would like to apply for one of our courses, we can set up an interview via Skype or phone and can organise an online audition if necessary.
 We also make exceptions for those who live in country Victoria, where travel can take up to two hours or more—just ask our Future Student Team to see what options are available to you.

 What do Collarts look for in the interview and audition?

 One of the best things about attending an interview or audition is being able to share your dreams and connect with like-minded people who want to help you achieve.
 There are a few things you can prep yourself for in an interview, by simply asking yourself why Collarts.
 This includes:

 - Passion: We want to know what you love and why you want to do it.
 Why are you passionate about the degree?
 What are your goals for the future?
 What are you hoping to learn?
 All this matters and we love to know what drives you.

 - Excitement: We want you to be excited about joining the Collarts community and for the opportunities that come with it.
 Why do you want to study at Collarts?
 What experiences do you want from your studies?
 What makes you excited about the future?
 Being excited is a great sign you're ready to change and growth, which tells us you're a perfect fit for Collarts Life.

 - Prior research or knowledge: We love knowing how skilled you are in your field or that you're well-informed on the career you're pursuing.
 Why do you want to work in your field?
 What knowledge do you have about your field of study?
 What do you know about the course?
 These are all important questions that help us understand your skill level and background.

 What should I prepare for before my interview or audition?

 Auditions and interviews take place throughout the year at your convenience.
-Contact us on (+61) 1300 818 777 to organise this or fill out our online application form and we'll get in touch.
+Contact us on (+61) 1300 818 777 to organise this or click below to fill out our online application form.